 The more personalized your apology, the more heartfelt it will appear.
 Take some of the details from the customer’s complaint, and sprinkle them throughout your apology.

 Also, make sure to follow your apology with a specific plan of action.
 Tell your customer how you are going to begin solving their problem.

 When handling difficult customers at a call center, the absolute worst thing you can do is put them on hold.
 Nothing is more irritating to an already angry customer than waiting on hold and not knowing what’s going on.
 Prompt customer service is the very first step in proving an upset caller you’re committed to help him with his problem

 If you are researching their problem, talk them through it.
 Let the customer know exactly what you are doing as you problem-solve.
 This is one of the best ways to show them you care.

-5. Make an Offer
+7. Make an Offer

 Empathy and apologies are necessary to gain the customer’s trust.
 But if the phone call ends without anything other than an apology, only 23% of customers are satisfied.

 On the other hand, if you offer an incentive such as monetary relief, that figure jumps to 73%.
 Clearly, the ultimate goal of all calls is either a resolution or some other form of compensation.

 If there isn’t a clear solution, consider letting the customer choose which course of action to take.
 Having choices is calming because it offers a sense of control.

 Above all, don’t end the call saying, “Sorry, there’s nothing we can do.”
 That’s a sure-fire recipe for getting the manager or supervisor involved.